RedHatSatellite/sat6_scripts/README.md

 exists so that the repos can be extracted to disk and then enabled before the sync occurs.

+All imports are treated as Incremental, and the source tree will be removed on successful import/sync.

-Additionally, the input archive files can be automatically removed on successful import/sync with the (-r) flag.
+The input archive files can also be automatically removed on successful import/sync with the (-r) flag.

+### Help Output
 ```
 usage: sat_import.py [-h] -o ORG -d DATE [-n] [-r]